 Quick Answer

-The official English site says co-op supports up to four players and is meant for difficult bosses and shrine floors.
-Game8’s friend-function coverage adds the practical launch detail that most room setup revolves around room codes, public matching, and simple communication tools like stamps.
-That gives players a clean rule set: host when you need control, join when you just need clears, and keep the room goal obvious.
+Co-op supports up to four players and is best used for bosses, shrine floors, and repeated reward runs where help saves time.
+Most room decisions come down to room codes, public matching, and a clear host goal.
+The clean rule is simple: host when you need control, join when you just need clears, and keep the room goal obvious.

 What Co-op Is Best For